samehBF/iot-hands-on/embedded/README.md

 ## Data format

-The format of data that the raspberry Pi send to MQTT Broker.
+The format of data that the raspberry Pi send to MQTT Broker describe in JSON:

 ```
 {
 	"sensor_id": 1,
-	"label": "humidity",
-	"value": 0.6,
-	"ts_second": 1450184825
+	"temperature": 24.5,
+	"humidity": 66.5
 }
 ```